mattermost/docs/source/deployment/sso-ldap.md

 ### Switching System Administrator account to LDAP from email authentication

-A user interface supporting an easy switch from LDAP to email authentication will available April 16, 2016 in Mattermost 2.2.
+A user interface supporting an easy switch from LDAP to email authentication will be available in the May 16, 2016 release.
 A manual process is currently offered:

 1. Create a new LDAP account to become the new System Administrator account
     1. The new account should have a different email than the original System Administrator account.
 To change the email of the original System Administrator account go to **Main Menu** > **Account Settings** > **General** > **Email**.